zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part2.md

 harness *big data*.
 We often have to keep the data as it is, i.e. heterogeneous, since any normalization would lead to some loss of information, for instance.

+TODO: The entity may be scattered across various databases ....

 In extreme case a data entity can be so *protean* that the only attribute, which is always present, is the entity's identity, while all other attributes or groups of attributes are more or less arbitrary or specific to a group of entities only.